johnsonAyo/Encoded-bnb_chain/README.md

 # Encoded-bnb_chain

-High level Architeture Design of a descentralised monopoly game with no central server and the fix to the problems which includes
+High level System Architeture of a descentralised monopoly game with no central server and the fix to common problems which includes

 1. Cheating
 2. Ensuring agreement about the state of the system